Pak Choi Noodle Soup

 - Wash the pak choi thoroughly and chop it into big chunks.

-- Peel and cut the onion into chunks
+- Peel and cut the onion into slices.

-- Heat both the oils in a deep pan over high heat.
+- Heat a deep pan over high heat.

-- Add garlic, onion and ginger and stir fry for 30 seconds.
+- Add onion and stir fry till it becomes a bit soft.

-- Add the noodles and cook for 2 to 3 minutes or till the noodles are done.
+- Add the noodles and cook for 2 to 3 minutes or till the noodles are done al dente.